Bené Benwikere: Miami Dolphins

 Benwikere was claimed off waivers by the Miami Dolphins on October 10, 2016.
 He was released by the Dolphins on November 8, and was re-signed to the practice squad.

 Green Bay Packers

 Benwikere was signed to the Green Bay Packers practice squad on January 17, 2017.

 Cincinnati Bengals

 On February 14, 2017, Benwikere was signed by the Cincinnati Bengals.

 Dallas Cowboys

-On September 2, 2017 the Dallas Cowboys traded a conditional 2019 sixth-round draft pick to the Cincinnati Bengals in exchange for Benwikere.
+On September 2, 2017, the Dallas Cowboys traded a conditional 2019 sixth-round draft pick (#198-Tim Harris) to the Bengals in exchange for Benwikere.
 The Cowboys acquired him to provide depth while rookies Chidobe Awuzie and Jourdan Lewis recovered from hamstring strains.
 He appeared in 12 games playing mainly on special teams, registering 2 tackles in only 10 defensive snaps.

 Arizona Cardinals

 On March 23, 2018, Benwikere signed with the Arizona Cardinals, reuniting with head coach Steve Wilks who was his defensive backs coach with the Panthers.
 He played in 11 games, starting eight, before being released by the Cardinals on November 26, 2018.